Yashvant-Chhapwale/Scribe_Smart-Notes/README.md

 </div>

 # Scribe_Smart Notes
-Scribe_Smart Notes is a smart notepad application with an AI chatbot assistant powered by Google Gemini, enabling smart note-taking, summaries, and real-time assistance.
-Stay organized and boost productivity with AI-driven features! 🚀
+Scribe_Smart Notes is an open source, smart-notepad application with an AI-Chatbot Assistant powered by Google Gemini, enabling smart note-taking, summaries, and real-time assistance.
+Stay organized and boost productivity with AI-driven Features! 🚀